3D PRINTING

 1: Wright Flyer, 1903.
 2: D-1 Fokker, 1917.
 3: Gypsy Moth, 1925.
 4: Spitfire, 1938.
 5: B-17 Flying Fortress, 1938.
 6: Bristol Beaufort Bomber, 1939.
 7: P-51 Mustang, 1942.
 8: B-29 Super Fortress, 1944.
 9: Bell X-1, 1948.
 10: F-86 Sabre, 1949.
 11: U-2, 1955.
 12: B-52 Stratofortress, 1955.
 13: F-104 Starfighter, 1958.
 14: X-15, 1959.
 15: B-58 Hustler, 1960.
 16: XB-70 Valkyrie, 1964.
 17: SR-71 Blackbird, 1966.
 18: F-111 Aardvark, 1967.
 19: Harrier Jump Jet, 1969.
 20: F-14 Tomcat, 1974.
 21: F-15 Eagle, 1976.
 22: A-10 Thunderbolt, 1977.
 23: UH-60 Blackhawk, 1979.
 24: F-18 Hornet, 1983.
 25: F-117 Nighthawk, 1983.
 26: X-29, 1984.
 27: AH-64 Apache, 1986.
 28: B-1b Lancer, 1986.
 29: B-2 Spirit, 1997.
 30: F-22 Raptor, 2005.
 31: V-22 Osprey, 2007.
 32: F-35 Lightning, 2015.

-several other 1/350 scale plastic kits of navy ships to go with it.
-The
+1/350 scale plastic kits of U.S. navy ships to go with it.
+The era I

-era I chose was from when the Nimitz was commissioned in 1975 to the
+chose was from when the Nimitz was commissioned in 1975 to the present.

-present.
-All the ships in the display served during that period.
+All the ships in the display have served during that 50 year period.

 November 2024, I had an idea for a service vessel.
 No kits were